doptime/q-milvus/README.md

 ```
 err:=FooContext.Insert(c context.Context, bar []*Bar)
 ```
-> here struct Bar will cast （borrow from c++ cast ） into struct FooCollection.  structs  fields with same name and type will be copied, Other Bar fields will be neglected.
+> here struct Bar will cast （borrow from c++ cast ） into struct FooEntity.  structs  fields with same name and type will be copied, Other Bar fields will be neglected.

-> The casted FooCollection will insert into milvus Collection according to go Tag.
+> The casted FooEntity will insert into milvus Collection according to go Tag.

 > Id         int64      `schema:"in,out" primarykey:"true"`, means Id Field will insert to collection, and will returned in searchField.